akarsh/GitLab-API-Implementation/README.md

 ### Credits

 This project uses Open Source components.
-You can find the source code of their open source projects along with license information below.
-We acknowledge and are grateful to these developers for their contributions to open source.
+You can find the source code of the open source projects along with license information below.
+I acknowledge the authors of the open source projects and I'm grateful for their contributions to the open source community.

 * Project: [express](https://github.com/expressjs/express)